kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 Inspect your deployed application
 --------------------

 Cmd-click, or copy-and-paste to your browser, the URL next to the service called `service-c-1` in your CLI output.
-This port binding is handled automatically by Kurtosis, ensuring no port conflicts happen on your local machine as you work with your environments.
-You should see a simple frontend, looking something like:
+This local port binding is handled automatically by Kurtosis, ensuring no port conflicts happen on your local machine as you work with your environments.
+You should see a simple frontend:

 ![quickstart-default-service-c-frontend.png](/img/home/quickstart-default-service-c-frontend.png)